sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 ### Build the arm64 WebLogic base image

-To build the WebLogic base image for arm64 architecture, run the following command.
+To build the WebLogic base image for arm64 architecture we can leverage the Dockerfile provided by this repo.

 In the example below, we are building a WLS 12.2.1.4 base image with Oracle JDK package jdk-8u202-linux-arm64-vfp-hflt.tar.gz

 ```console
 $ docker build \